mattlogan/ParallaxListView/README.md

 ### To do:

 1. Allow for a `ViewGroup` in the header view, but keep the `setHeaderDrawable(Drawable drawable)` method.
-2. Allow for customization of header view height using styleable attributes.
-3. Allow for customization of parallax factor.
-Currently header scrolls at 1/2 speed of `ListView`.
-3. Publish to Maven Central.
+2. Publish to Maven Central.

 ### License